ahamamm/slate/source/includes/_guide_extend-zenbox.md

 	* process method takes one argument from type WorkZen.Foundation.ZenboxTasks.Pipelines.
 GetToDoPipelineArgs
 	* public void Process(GetToDoPipelineArgs args)
-	* Add your logic in the method check sample code in the right
+	* Add your logic in the method check sample code in the right C# tab